aviyashchin/godlight/README.md

 2. Select your god
 3. Learn to use their curse to your advantage
 4. Battle other players

-## Development
-Created by Aesop
-Built with love and cursed by the gods

 ## Contributing
 Feel free to open issues or submit pull requests